hbirchtree/coffeecutie/README.md

 # What is the progress report?
  - Ports:
-   - Runs on any Linux distro that supports OpenGL (of which there are many), Dockerfile is provided with all required dependencies in "tools/ubuntu"
+   - Runs on any Linux distro that supports OpenGL (of which there are many)
    - Windows port is in
    - Android port is in
    - OS X port is in